Robin and I drove into Maine and travelled through beautiful countryside on the way to Phillips our first stop of the day in this state.

 They were preparing to put the engine on the turntable for our trip.

 The engine moves to the center of the turntable.

-They have turned the engine enough to exit the turntable.
-We would now climb up into the engine for our ride.
+The engine has turned sufficiently to exit the turntable and we would now climb into the engine for our ride.